Registration

 Please note that registration fees include membership dues.

-The Conference Registration Payment System is open from mid-August until the November payment deadline for ALL authors and ALL co-authors, and from early November until mid-January for attendees who are not authors or co-coauthors.
+The Conference Registration Payment System is open from mid-August until the October payment deadline for ALL authors and ALL co-authors, and from early October until mid-January for attendees who are not authors or co-coauthors.

 Registration/dues fees are not refundable, except for persons who have all their proposals rejected by the Program Committee following review.